RutledgePaulV/piped/readme.md

 #### Consumers

 These read SQS messages from a channel and hand them to your message processing function.
-Consumers then supervise the message processing in order to extend visibility timeouts, trip circuits, nack failed messages, and ack messages that were processed successfully.
-Compute consumers run your processing function on one of the go-block dispatch threads and should only be used for cpu-bound tasks.
+Consumers then supervise the message processing in order to extend visibility timeouts, nack failed messages, and ack messages that were processed successfully.
+Async/compute consumers run your processing function on one of the go-block dispatch threads and should only be used for cpu-bound tasks.
 Blocking consumers run your processing function on a dedicated thread and should be used for blocking-io.
 Blocking consumers are the default when you create a system.

 #### Message Processing Function

 This is the code that you write.
 It receives a message and can do whatever it wants with it.
 If `:ack` or `:nack` are returned, the message will be acked or nacked.
 If an exception is thrown the message will both be nacked and count towards circuit breaking.
-If anything else is returned then the message will be acked.
-If you have multiple kinds of messages in your queue a multimethod is a good choice.
+Any other return values will be acked.
+When you have multiple kinds of messages in your queue a multimethod is a good choice.

 #### System